-Some type of employment- related claims can be brought in the civil courts rather than in an Employment Tribunal.
-Very broadly these usually relate to payments claimed under your employment contract (`breach of contract` claims).
-Some high earners will also want to pursue such claims in the civil courts due to the limit on the value of contract claims which an Employment Tribunal is permitted to hear.
+Some high earners will also want to pursue such claims in the civil courts due to the limit on the value of contract claims which an Employment Tribunal is permitted to hear (currently £25,000).

 Do I have a choice on where I bring my claim?

 Generally speaking, it is not permitted to make the same complaints in both the Employment Tribunal and the civil courts.
 If you have more than one legal claim arising from the same facts, such as an employer refusing to pay you a redundancy payment and at the same time not paying your wages under your contract, careful thought needs to be given in advance as to where the claim(s) can and should be brought.
 You should take advice about this.

-The key issue to bear in mind is that Employment Tribunals will only ever be able to entertain a breach of contract claim you make which exists or arises at the time your contract ends.
-In addition, employment law gives employees and workers rights that can only be claimed in the Employment Tribunal whether during the life of the contract or on its termination.
+The key issue to bear in mind is that Employment Tribunals will only ever be able to hear a breach of contract claim which exists or arises at the time your contract ends.